There’s a staggering number of stunning Polish cities and towns that get lost in the shine of the major cities of

 3 – Sopot.
 Poland’s getaway by the sea

 Sopot is one of three cities located on the shoreline of northern Poland, commonly referred to as TrojMiasto, the capital city of northern Poland.
 Made up of Gdansk, Gdynia and Sopot, the latter often gets overlooked due to the tourist attractions of Gdansk.

 But Sopot is inarguably one of the most beautiful cities in all of Poland.
 Known for its resort and spa-like tourist attractions, Sopot is a great place to escape.

 Fun Fact: Sopot is home to Sopot International Song Festival, the largest event of its type in all of Europe, after Eurovision.

 Sopot is synonymous with the sea.
 It boasts the longest wooden pier in Europe at over 650m long, with every meter of it being more beautiful than the last.
 Its prime location means that it was one of the first Polish populations attacked by Nazi Germany during WW2.
-A full timeline of those events can be found in Sopot’s Museum of the Second World War.
+A full timeline of those events can be found in Sopot’s Museum of the World War II.

-As mentioned, Sopot is home to many spa resorts and treatment centres.
+As mentioned, Sopot is a spa town with seaside resorts and treatment centres.
 Many many hotels have spa and wellness facilities included in their accommodation.
 Why not escape to the little known but beautiful Polish seaside for a relaxing and rejuvenating weekend away?

 4 – Malbork, the Polish castle city